EngMoheb/Candy-_Distribution_SQL/README.md

     FROM us_zips
   ),

-  -- 3. Build the geo‑coded sales stream
-  sales_geo AS (
+  -- 3. Build a geo-coded sales stream, computing distance from factory to customer sales_geo AS (
     SELECT
       s.row_id,